Phone: 0114 273 8951

 - Accredited to accept Direct Public Access instructions

 - Administrative Law Bar Association

 Richard is a busy and experienced criminal advocate.
-His work includes heavyweight crime (such as murder, manslaughter, drug trafficking and firearms offences), financial crime, serious sexual offences, and cases where death or serious injury has resulted from driving.
-He has a balanced practice of defence and prosecution work and he is a CPS Level 4 (rape and serious sexual offences panel) prosecutor.
+He prosecutes and defends in cases including heavyweight crime (such as murder, manslaughter, drug trafficking and firearms offences), financial crime, and serious sexual offences.

 He has a detailed knowledge of the law relating to disclosure, and has been instructed as Special Counsel to review sensitive documents in proceedings brought by HM Revenue & Customs, and the former Serious and Organised Crime Agency.